8/14/2024

 speaker

 Thank you, Axel.
 We will now open for a question and answer session.
-For those of you who are following this presentation through Zoom, please use the raise sound function under reactions in the toolbar to ask a question.
+For those of you who are following this presentation through Zoom, please use the raise sound function on the reactions in the toolbar bar to ask a question.
 When your name is called out, please unmute your speaker to ask your question.
 Thank you.
-We will have our first question from Sheriff Anmugrabi.
+We will have our first question from Sherif Al-Maghrabi.
 Please unmute your speaker to ask your question.

 speaker

 Hi, thanks for taking my question.
-So, first on the Hercules, that rig is now getting a little bit closer to the end of its existing contracts.
-And given recent consolidation within the offshore space, are operators becoming more interested in the rig, or would you say that the company is now more interested in the rig?
-And is it still being focused on light within their own backlog at the moment?
+So first on the Hercules, that rig is now getting a little bit closer to the end of its existing contracts.
+And given recent consolidation within the offshore space, are operators becoming more interested in the rig, or would you say they're still focused on white within their own backlog at the moment?

 speaker

 Yeah, thank you.
 The rig is working now in Canada for Equinor, doing a really good job there.
 Made a big find in Namibia for Gulp.
-So, you know, there's clearly a decent market for rigs of this caliber.
+So, you know, there's clearly, you know, a decent market for rigs of this caliber.
 But these are specialized assets.
 We have not concluded any follow-on work from the rig.
 The rig is expected to come off charter sometime during the fourth quarter.
-It all depends on, call it, both the drilling efficiency and the scope of work that Equinor wants to do in Canada.
-So, we are in dialogue with various oil companies and potential charters, but have not concluded anything so far.
-And cannot make any specific comments on that until we have something, you know, in place.
-In terms of M&A, what we have seen has been more relating to listed companies and consolidation with a primary focus, I would think, on drill ships.
-And not so much on semi-submersibles, which is the type of assets that the Hercules is.
+It all depends on both the drilling efficiency and the scope of work that Equinor wants to do in Canada.
+So we are in dialogue with various oil companies and potential charters, but have not concluded anything so far and cannot make any specific comments on that until we have something in place.
+In terms of M&A, What we have seen has been more relating to listed companies and consolidation with a primary focus, I would think, on drill ships and not so much on semi-submersibles. which is the type of assets that the Hercules is.
 But we are, of course, following it closely.
-We see that charter rates are edging up, particularly for ultra-deepwater units.
-And have seen some quite strong charters and charter rates over the last few months.
-So, we still believe strongly in the long-term story in this segment.
-But, you know, we cannot be specific on when we will announce a new charter for the Hercules quite yet.
+We see that charter rates are edging up, particularly for ultra-deepwater units, and have seen some quite strong charters and charter rates over the last few months.
+So we still believe strongly in the long-term story in this segment, but we'll We cannot be specific on when we will announce a new charter for the Hercules quite yet.

 speaker

 Thank you.
-For those of you who are following this presentation through Zoom, please use the raise sound function to ask a question.
+For those of you who are following this presentation through Zoom, please use the raise hand function to ask a question.
 As there are no further questions from the audience, I would like to thank everyone for participating in this conference call.
-If you have any follow-up questions to the management, there are contact details in the press release or you can get in touch with us through the contact pages on our webpage, .sflcorp.com.
+If you have any follow-up questions to the management, there are contact details in the press release, or you can get in touch with us through the contact pages on our webpage, www.sflcorp.com.
 Thank you.

 Disclaimer